-The compressor is an extremely important part of your gas turbine.
+is an extremely important part of your gas turbine.
 If it’s not running as effectively as possible then operating costs will rise as efficiency decreases.
-Fortunately there are simple steps you can take in order to keep your compressor running as new.
+Fortunately, there are simple steps you can take to keep your compressor running as new.

 Why clean your gas turbine compressor?

 As your gas turbine compressor goes about its routine business, the build-up of foulants is inevitable.
-These foulants enter the system in a number of ways from pollutants in the air to lubricants necessary in the day-to-day running of the turbine.
+These foulants enter the system in several ways from pollutants in the air to lubricants necessary in the day-to-day running of the turbine.

 Do I need to use gas turbine cleaning chemicals?